FetMRQC: Automated Quality Control for fetal brain MRI: Results and discussion

 \textbf{Using more IQMs allows to generalize with fewer training data within domain.} On Figure~\ref{fig:regr_tr_size}, we see that not only using more features reduces the overall error on the validation set, but allows to reach a good testing performance using as little as $30\%$ ($\sim 40$ subjects, $300$ LR series) of the data for training.

 \textbf{\textit{FetMRQC}'s classifier is robust when trained on one site and evaluated on the other.} On Table \ref{tab:ood_perf}, we see that classification is retained when training on one of the sites and evaluating on the other.
-Although regression performance is hurt by the domain gap between sizes, our proposes model still generalizes best.
-We used nested CV to tune the hyperparameters on the data from one site and evaluated the model on the other site.
-In the inner loop, data were still split by subject.
+Although regression performance is hurt by the domain gap between sizes, our model still generalizes best.

+While \texttt{dl\_stack\_iqa} was trained on different data than FetMRQC, the out-of-domain evaluation provides a fair evaluation, where each method is evaluated on a different dataset than the one used for training it (see the acquisition parameters in Table~\ref{tab:scanners}).

 \textbf{Different features matter for different tasks.} An advantage of feature-based methods over deep learning-based methods is that their decisions are based on a combination of simple features, which make them more interpretable.
 On Figure \ref{fig:feat_imp}, we see a comparison of the feature importance for regression and classification tasks.
 These were obtained as by averaging the feature importance for the model selected at each fold of the nested CV.
 We observe that the importance of features varies largely with the task at hand.
-While the closing of the brain mask (\texttt{closing\_mask\_full} and the nMAE are the most predictive of the regression quality), the exclusion of slices relies more on the compressibility of the centermost slices of the image (\texttt{rank\_error\_center}) and the edges of the brain mask (\texttt{laplace\_mask\_full}).
+While the closing of the brain mask (\texttt{closing\_mask\_full}) and the nMAE are the most predictive of the regression quality), the exclusion of slices relies more on the compressibility of the centermost slices of the image (\texttt{rank\_error\_center}) and the edges of the brain mask (\texttt{laplace\_mask\_full}).

 \textbf{\textit{FetMRQC}'s classifier can drastically improve the outcome of SRR methods.} Figure \ref{fig:qc_sr} shows how bad quality stacks can drastically impact the final quality of the SRR, using NiftyMIC~\cite{ebner_automated_2020} and NeSVoR~\cite{xu2023nesvor}.
 The images reconstructed without QC displayed significant artifacts.
 Conversely, the two SRR methods showcased improved quality when subpar stacks were excluded.